The following guidance is relevant to farmers who have shared their Farm metrics as part of a Nature Reporting project.

 A score reflecting how connected your biodiversity-positive habitats are for species to move within and through your farm.

-Greater habitat connectivity can improve the resilience of your farm by enabling more diverse and often beneficial species to move across your holding.
-Thereby, increasing services such as pollination and Integrated Pest Management.
+Greater habitat connectivity can improve the resilience of your farm by enabling more diverse, and often beneficial, species to move across your holding.
+This provides services such as pollination and Integrated Pest Management.

 Species across your farm rely on varying areas of habitats and the resources these provide to feed, hibernate, mate, and raise young.
 These behaviours become impossible if the areas of suitable habitats are small and fragmented or surrounded by areas of impassable or inhospitable habitats for the species.